Full-Time Enrollment Requirement

 Federal student immigration regulations only allow for one 4-credit class to count towards the minimum full-time enrollment requirement of 12 credits.
 Therefore, F-1 and J-1 students must be careful when registering for online coursework.
 If a student enrolls for 12 credits, they are only permitted to enroll in one 4-credit online course per semester.
 If a student enrolls for 16 credits, they may be eligible to enroll in two online courses per semester.
 Blended and hybrid class formats are counted the same as online classes and therefore, the same restrictions apply.

 Immigration regulations permit exceptions to the full-time enrollment requirement in very limited circumstances.
-You must request and obtain a reduced courseload authorization from the ISSO prior to dropping below full-time enrollment.
+You must request and obtain a reduced courseload authorization through the ISSOPortal from the ISSO prior to dropping below full-time enrollment.
 The ISSO cannot retroactively authorize a drop below full-time enrollment, so please contact the ISSO before you drop or withdraw from classes.
-Students may be considered for an exception for the following reasons:
+Students may be authorized for an exception and approved for an authorized reduced courseload (RCL) for the following reasons:

 Reduced Enrollment for Academic Reasons